-Customer guidance on options to delete QOS data, e.g., to cleanup Test/DEV environment QOS or prune the data for example the S_QOS_DATA table based on date.
+Customer guidance on options to delete QOS data, e.g., to cleanup Test/DEV environment QOS, or prune the data for example, the S_QOS_DATA table based on date.

 Option 1

-Run the script via the nas.
+Run the script SHOWN BELOW via the nas.
 But as always, we recommend working with a DBA to assist and testing it out in a Test/DEV environment first and on a small scale, e.g., e.g., set the days to 1 and check the 'before and after' results.

 iDays = 30 -- delete qos-sources which did not deliver values in the past X days.
 Only specify FULL days here.